 Science is alive in our Junior School.
 We are excited to run a Scientist-in-Residence programme with Dr Tabitha Yngstrom.
 Dr Tab works with our students each week to question, predict, experiment, observe and record scientific investigations to enhance their learning in our purpose-built science lab.

 At the heart of any robust STEM activity is a strong mathematical understanding.
-In the Junior School, we are committed to providing targeted mathematics programmes to build each student’s confidence and competence.
+In the Junior School, we are committed to providing targeted mathematics programs to build each student’s confidence and competence.